Restaurant Industry Snapshot™ – May 2021

 The restaurant recovery continues to be widespread from a geographic standpoint.
 Only 7 states, plus the District of Columbia, experienced negative sales growth during May.

 California’s sales have rebounded strongly and posted two consecutive months of positive 2-year same-store sales growth.
-This is a huge accomplishment for a region that was frequently considered the worst performing throughout the pandemic period.
+This is a huge accomplishment for a region that was frequently considered the worst-performing throughout the pandemic period.

-The regions with the strongest 2-year sales growth during May were the Southeast, Florida, the Southwest and the Western region (excluding California).
-The first three have been commonly found among the best performing regions over the last year.
+The regions with the strongest 2-year sales growth during May were the Southeast, Florida, the Southwest, and the Western region (excluding California).
+The first three have been commonly found among the best-performing regions over the last year.

 Restaurants Remains Understaffed Despite Employment Growth

 Solid employment notwithstanding, local markets can differ greatly.
 We continue to hear from many companies struggling to fully staff their restaurants.
 As of April, we are still seeing lower staffing levels than in 2019.
-Though many of the staffing cuts were obviously intentional and necessary at first, as restaurants have been ramping up operations to 100% capacity in many parts of the country (and in the case of limited-service posting unprecedented sales growth for many months), it is hard not to imagine a situation in which cuts are at least partially driven by the staffing crisis.
+Though many of the staffing cuts were intentional and necessary at first, as restaurants have been ramping up operations to 100% capacity in many parts of the country (and in the case of limited-service posting unprecedented sales growth for many months), it is hard not to imagine a situation in which cuts are at least partially driven by the staffing crisis.

 The median restaurant company in limited-service ran its restaurants with a little over 1 less employee per location in April than they did back in 2019.
-Some locations are running with less managers, but on average staff was cut by only 0.3 managers during the period.
+Some locations are running with fewer managers, but on average staff was cut by only 0.3 managers during the period.

 Full-service restaurants are still experiencing deeper cuts, as they have throughout the pandemic.
-The median company is running each restaurant with 7 less hourly employees in the front of the house and 2.6 fewer in the back of the house.
+The median company is running each restaurant with 7 fewer hourly employees in the front of the house and 2.6 fewer in the back of the house.
 The average reduction in staff was 0.2 managers per location compared to 2019.